Extendy/SmartyURL/README.md

 - [gmp](https://www.php.net/manual/en/gmp.installation.php)
 - [json](https://www.php.net/manual/en/json.installation.php)
 - [bcmath](https://www.php.net/manual/en/bc.setup.php)

+Afterwards, you can refer to the [installation instructions](_docs/installation.md) to set up the tool on your hosting account and begin using it.

+Certainly, please refer to the [documentation](_docs/index.md) for detailed instructions on how to install, configure, and effectively use Smart URL for comprehensive guidance.

+## Documentation

+Please take a look to SmartyURL [documentation](_docs/index.md) for detailed installation, configuration, and usage instructions.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.